Physicians could face abortion charge even if mother’s life is in danger

-Tennessee Right to Life held a press conference Friday in the Tennessee Capitol.
-Lawmakers including Rep. Scott Cepicky, R-Culleoka (by Tennessee flag, partially obscured,) Sen. Jack Johnson, R-Franklin, in navy jacket and khaki pants, and left of podium, House Majority Leader Williams Lamberth, R-Pprtland.
+Tennessee Right to Life held a press conference on June 24 after the U.S. Supreme Court overturned Roe v.
+Wade.
+Lawmakers including Rep. Scott Cepicky, R-Culleoka (by Tennessee flag, partially obscured,) Sen. Jack Johnson, R-Franklin, in navy jacket and khaki pants, and left of podium, House Majority Leader Williams Lamberth, R-Portland.
 (Photo: John Partipilo)

 Far from providing an exception to save a mother’s life, the state law outlawing abortion in Tennessee would allow felony charges to be filed against any physician who performs the procedure even if the mother could die or sustain long-term injury.

 The legislation passed in 2019, known as a trigger law because it would take effect once Roe v.
 Wade was overturned, makes criminal abortion a Class C felony.
 It also requires a physician to make an “affirmative defense” proven by a “preponderance of the evidence” that the mother’s life was in danger when the abortion was performed.

 Critics of the law contend this is not an “exception” to protect the mother, as described by some proponents and spelled out in the bill’s caption.
 They also point out children as young as 10 could be required to carry a pregnancy to term in cases of rape and incest, neither of which has an exception or an affirmative defense under the law.

 The Legislature could have written the bill to say the statute applies only if the abortion is not done to protect the life of the mother.
 Then, before the state could obtain a warrant or indictment, it would have to prove the mother’s life was not at risk.

 Nashville attorney Alex Little, a former assistant U.S. attorney, said Wednesday the Legislature put the burden on the doctor to prove performing an abortion was necessary to save the mother’s life.